Characteristics of Solid Wood Cabinets

 Mortise and Tenon Joint

-In its most basic form, this joint is comprised of a tenon formed on the end of the rail that is inserted into the mortise hole on the stile.
-The seam of this joint runs vertically between the two pieces of wood.
+In its most basic form, this joint is comprised of a tenon formed on the end of the rail.
+The tenon is then inserted into the mortise hole on the stile.
+This joint seam runs vertically between the two pieces of wood.

 Miter Joint